 Can be difficult to clean food from the rivets on the inside of the pans.

 Complete 17-piece hard anodized aluminum set.
-Interior made from hard titanium reinforced material that is nonstick and scratch-resistant.
-Features inner thermo indicator circle that turns red when fully heated.
+Interior made from hard titanium-reinforced material that is nonstick and scratch-resistant.
+Inner thermo indicator circle that turns red when fully heated.
 Lids equipped with heat-resistant handles and vents.

 Unsuitable for induction stovetops.
 Some pans warp after consistent use.

 Pieces are ideal for all stovetop types.
-Riveted, 3-layer, all-metal construction that is truly top of the line.
-Made of stainless steel and is induction-compatible.
-Oven- and broiler-safe to over 600 degrees.
+Riveted, tri-ply all-metal construction is truly top-of-the-line.
+Made of stainless steel and induction-compatible.
+Oven-safe and broiler-safe to over 600 degrees F.